roopa-ramanujam/ESP32-web-api-example/README.md

 <img width="2178" height="664" alt="image" src="https://github.com/user-attachments/assets/a97c2a07-1793-4588-bba4-e4ae7f7788c6" />

-## *IMPORTANT* it may take some time for your device to work with the network.
-Wait ~15 minutes before proceeding to the next step!
+*IMPORTANT* it may take up to 15 minutes for your device to work with the network.